-So how do you totally nail your classroom setup?
+So how do you totally nail your classroom setup in elementary school?

-Creating your ideal space is one of the most exciting tasks at the beginning of the school year!
-An amazing classroom setup will inspire your students to love learning.
+Creating your ideal space can be one of the most exciting tasks at the beginning of the school year or one of the most confounding — if you’re not feeling like you’re quite up to the task.
+The best classroom setup will inspire your students to love learning.
 A functional, well-configured classroom will truly buzz.

-It’s Okay if Your Classroom is a Little Bare
+It’s OK if Your Classroom is a Little Bare

 I was making displays and trying to get them ALL up, moving desks and chairs up from storage, trying to paint a bookshelf that looked older than I was… and it just wasn’t all happening.
 My next-door teacher (who became my unofficial mentor) lived next door to the school.
-One evening, she popped over the fence to grab something from her classroom, and discovering me still there, overheated and stressed, she gave me some sage advice:
+One evening, she popped over to grab something, and discovering me still there, overheated and stressed, she gave me some sage advice:

 “You don’t need to have heaps of ‘stuff’ up.
 The kids and parents don’t expect to see a fully functioning classroom on the first day.
 You’ll collect lots of student work to display within a couple of weeks.
 Leave yourself space to go with the flow once your kids are in the room,” she said.